-Safer roads Proven: Separation of PTWs from other traffic (e.g. exclusive motorcycle lanes).
-Promising: Protected turn lanes and widened shoulders or lanes Removal of roadside hazards Speed limiters and traffic calming measures Improving road surface conditions Safer Proven: vehicles Antilock braking systems (ABS) Promising: Headlights at night Daytime running headlights Safer road Proven: users Mandatory registration of vehicles and licensing of PTW operators Compulsory skills test for Motorcycle licence/permit Legislation and enforcement (including strengthening of penalties) related to alcohol use, speeding, mandatory helmet use, helmet standards and protective clothing use Wearing a properly fitted and retained helmet remains the most effective way to reduce the impact forces that occur during a crash and to prevent severe craniofacial injuries.
+Safer road Proven: users Mandatory registration of vehicles and licensing of PTW operators Compulsory skills test for Motorcycle licence/permit Legislation and enforcement (including strengthening of penalties) related to alcohol use, speeding, mandatory helmet use, helmet standards and protective clothing use Wearing a properly fitted and retained helmet remains the most effective way to reduce the impact forces that occur during a crash and to prevent severe craniofacial injuries.
 Requiring the use of a high visibility full-face helmet, high visibility protective clothing, along with homologated hand and footwear protection is also important.
 Promising: Instituting a programme for graduated licensing schemes to manage exposure to risk and inexperience associated with new PTW riders.
-Demerit point penalty system Post-crash Proven: care Introduction of uniform treatment protocols and quick and accurate mechanisms for the rapid activation of emergency care systems.

-On-site helmet removal and on-site application of a cervical collar brace to
+Demerit point penalty system Post-crash care Proven: Introduction of uniform treatment protocols and quick and accurate mechanisms for the rapid activation of emergency care systems.
+Promising: On-site helmet removal and on-site application of a cervical collar brace to the injured individual